Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

 > As the printing press made possible books in the vernacular, unlocking freedom of conscience; as property rights made possible industry, unlocking material abundance; so software promises to make possible high-agency pedagogy and to unlock human self-creation.

 Buy the software alone is not sufficient, we need a new approach to pedagogy which provides answers to some of these deepest questions.
-Rebuilding the core of pedagogy will require us to disrupt some bedrock of everyday life, approaches like self directed learning, mon
+Rebuilding the core of pedagogy will require us to disrupt some bedrock of everyday life, approaches like self directed learning and Montessori, challenge the whole teacher student relationship.

+How should teacherly authority be established and acted on in practice?
+What is our agreed upon legitimation process for our 'teachers'?

+How can software be a portal to learning in 'the real world' by enabling more and better affordance for doing in and out of school?

+>It’s likely that AR and VR will find education to be their most valuable niche—once the pedagogy becomes clear.
+AI will serve agency rather than undercut it—once the pedagogy becomes clear.

+>  To master our own development is to master our own futures.It is *the* means of fully adapting to the dislocations of the Information Age.
+It renders it a force for maturation.

+>So will software eat education?
+Yes.
+>
+>But what’s far, far more: in so doing, it will eat pedagogy.
+The result will be the most radical transformation in our ability to serve the human potential.
+And it will be glorious.

+Pedagogy will eat software

 ---
 Type